serhioms/ExprInt/README.md

 # Expression interpretator

 Evaluate expressions with Number, Boolean and Sets algebra with String and Bit operations.
-Able to declare variables by assignment of one of expression of 5 types: Real, Integer, Boolean, String and Set which able contains any of 5 types.
+Able to declare variables by assignment of one of expression of 5 types: Real, Integer, Boolean, String and Set.
+Set can contains all 5 types.

 ## Usage

 ### Download project and start run.cmd from command line.
 C:\ExprInt>run.cmd
 Enter expression, help or quit...
->2+2
+>2+2<br/>
 4

 ### Java8 must be available as below